xaviarmengol/ESP32-Machine-Advisor/README.md

 - [ ] Add logging system to SD to make the off-line buffer much bigger
 - [ ] Add deep-sleep/wake-up to reduce battery consumtion
+- [ ] Document the class methods using std documentation system
 - [ ] Create a Platformio Library
 - [ ] Be able to download the data in JSON
 - [ ] Create a GraphQL connector